icblenke/blog-gae/README.md

 The application will start listening at localhost:8080, so use your favourite browser to verify that everything works correctly.

+Don't forget to click the link 'Reset db' in the right-hand sidebar to initialize the database!

 Credits
 -------